tratteo/omnimodel/README.md

     "meta.phone": {"mobile":"+39 3331234567"}
 });

-//--> For debugging purposes, get the most similar keys to the provided one.
+//--> Get the most similar keys to the provided one.
 Uses a similarity convolution algorithm var closeMatch = model.similar("metadata") //<--- will return "meta"
 ```
 ## Flutter